Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 ### 1.4 App Wireframes 💻📱

-As the project was developer inspired by the to-do list from the CI Full-Stack course, no wireframes were developed, as they design maintain most of the same structure.
+As the project was inspired by the to-do list from the CI Full-Stack course, no wireframes were developed, as the design maintains most of the same structure.

 There are clear differences between the to-do mini-project and this one.
 However, the developer did not consider them to be sufficient on their own to require any wireframes.